chloewang0929/Relationship-Between-Corporate-ESG-Performance-and-Profitability/README.md

 __・yfinance__: This library is used for fetching stock data from Yahoo Finance, capable of automatically downloading historical price data for specified stocks.<br>
 __・matplotlib.pyplot__: Used for generating charts.
 In the program, this library is used to plot the efficient frontier, capital allocation line, and indifference curve.<br>
 __・scipy.optimize.minimize__: This tool is used for solving optimization problems.
 In this code, this function is used to calculate the portfolio with the maximum Sharpe ratio.<br>

+__2. Parameter Setting and Initialization:__

+__・figsize__: Used to set the size of the figures.<br>
+__・rf__: This is the risk-free rate, based on Taiwan's 10-year government bond yield of 1.53% (0.0153) as of December 3, 2024.<br>
+__・num_points__: Defines the number of points within the portfolio return range when calculating the efficient frontier.<br>

+__3. Fetching Stock Data:__

+__・Purpose__: This code fetches historical data for specified stock tickers from Yahoo Finance.
+It first retrieves the historical data using the yf.Ticker(ticker).history() function and then converts the data to monthly returns (over the past 60 months).
+If the data is incomplete or unavailable, the stock is skipped.
+__・Fetching Historical Data__: Use yf.Ticker(ticker).history(period='max') to retrieve all historical data for each stock.
+__・Processing Date Format__: Ensure the time index in the retrieved data is DatetimeIndex and remove its timezone information.
+__・Calculating Monthly Returns__: Use resample("M").last().pct_change().iloc[-61:-1] to calculate the monthly returns for each stock over the past 60 months (annual returns are based on monthly returns multiplied by 12).
+__・Filtering Valid Data__: Skip stocks if their data is invalid or missing.
+__・Combining All Stock Data__: Finally, merge the return data of all stocks into one DataFrame and return the list of valid stock tickers.